So: what our Lord Jesus said is crystal clear.

 Now, let’s be clear what forgiveness is and is not.

-Forgiveness does not mean the other person did not hurt you,
+Forgiveness does not mean that the wrong didn’t happen;

-Forgiveness means you are letting go of that person
+Forgiveness simply means you are letting go of that person

 and giving him or her to God.

 Let God take care of justice and repayment.